conorsheppard/flight-paths/README.md

 The preferred way to run this application is using the containerized approach described above.
 That said, if you're comfortable with Maven and Java, you’re welcome to run it directly.
-Note, however, that this method is not considered an official alternative for submission, as it is not supported by the bin/list-flight-paths wrapper script.
+Note, however, that this method is not considered an official alternative for submission, as it is not supported by the `bin/list-flight-paths` wrapper script.

 First, build the project with Maven.
-You must have Maven installed for this to work.
+You must have _[Maven installed](https://maven.apache.org/install.html)_ for this to work.

 ```shell
 make build
 ```

-Then run the jar file
+Then run the jar file (Java 24):
 ```shell
 java -jar target/flight-paths-1.0.0.jar "Castle Black" "King's Landing"
 ```